wimvanderbauwhede/HaskellMOOC/Tutorial-scripts-drafts/wk3-grow-a-tree-article.md

 This is a function: the constructor `Node` takes three arguments and returns a `Tree` result.

-Right, now let's write a function to compute the depth of a `Tree` --- this is the maximum number of branches from the root to any leaf.
+Now let's write a function to compute the depth of a `Tree` --- this is the maximum number of branches from the root to any leaf.
 To write this function, we will do pattern matching on the different kinds of `Tree`, i.e. `Leaf` and `Node` values.